Moustash/disneyRestaurants/README.md

 Make sure you have an emulator or a device connected to save time.

-Pod linking : `cd ios && pod install && cd ..`
+Pod linking : `cd ios && pod install --repo-update && cd ..`
 Launching : `yarn ios`

 ### For Android